x33nboy/x33nboy/README.md

 ## Hi there 👋

-Master of Electrical Engineering graduate (University of Melbourne), specialising in **Electronics and Embedded Systems** with a strong foundation in **Electrical Systems**.
+Masters of Electrical Engineering graduate (University of Melbourne), specialising in **Electronics and Embedded Systems** with a strong foundation in **Electrical Systems**.

 I like turning real-world signals into insight — building **IoT monitoring and fault detection systems** for legacy machines, and experimenting with **TinyML, time-series models, and embedded hardware**.